levinas/SDF-estimates/estimates.md

 #### 2.6 Mean number of internally similar proteins at X cutoff (distribution)

+Here's the breakdown of the percent identity of all 68 B hits from the all-to-all soil9 diamond run.

 | Identity % | Hits % | Aggregate % |
 | :---: | ----: | ----: |
 | 100   |   0.1 |   0.1 |